kbase/narrative/docs/git-workflow.md

 External developers do not have write access to the repository.
 To create a pull request, fork the repository and submit a pull request from the fork.
 Instructions for how to fork a repository are located on [GitHub](https://guides.github.com/activities/forking/).

+#### _Passing Flake8 and Black_

+In order to pass the build, flake8 and black must be run on the code.
+In order to avoid having to do so manually, use [git pre-commit](README.md#git-pre-commit-installation)

 ## Release Flows

 There are three main workflows: development, production releases, and hotfixes.